Autism & ADHD Screening Tests

 If the results of the screening tests below indicate no or a very low indication of autism or ADHD as compared to the average for the population, you may decide that an in-depth evaluation is not warranted.

 However, if the screening tests indicate that ASD and/or ADHD is possible, you should strongly consider an in-depth evaluation.
+The first step is to fill out our contact form so you can book a free consult with us.

 Please be aware that these screening tests: